New Jalpaiguri–Amritsar Karmabhoomi Express

-New Jalpaiguri–Amritsar Karmabhoomi Express is a Express train of the Indian Railways connecting the cities of Amritsar in Punjab and Siliguri in West Bengal.
+New Jalpaiguri–Amritsar Karmabhoomi Express is an express train of the Indian Railways connecting the cities of Amritsar in Punjab and Siliguri in West Bengal.
 It originates from New Jalpaiguri Junction of Siliguri and terminates in Amritsar Junction of Amritsar.
 It is currently being operated with 12407/12408 train numbers on a weekly basis.

 Service

-The 12407/New Jalpaiguri–Amritsar Karmabhoomi Express has an average speed of 55 km/hr and covers 1825 km in 33 hrs 20 mins.
-12408/Amritsar–New Jalpaiguri Karmabhoomi Express has an average speed of 55 km/hr and covers 1825 km in 33 hrs 20 mins.
+The 12407/New Jalpaiguri–Amritsar Karmabhoomi Express has an average speed of 55 km/h and covers 1825 km in 33 hrs 20 mins.
+12408/Amritsar–New Jalpaiguri Karmabhoomi Express has an average speed of 55 km/h and covers 1825 km in 33 hrs 20 mins.

 Route and halts

 The important halts of the train are: